Tampa Bay Rays at Cleveland Indians game preview

 TOP PERFORMERS

-Carlos Santana leads the Indians with eight home runs and is slugging .491.
-Jason Kipnis is 9-for-36 with two doubles, two home runs and seven RBIs over the last 10 games for Cleveland.
+Santana leads the Indians with 48 hits and has 28 RBIs.
+Francisco Lindor is 12-for-40 with three doubles, three home runs and six RBIs over the last 10 games for Cleveland.

-Brandon Lowe leads the Rays with 10 home runs home runs and is slugging .557.
-Ji-Man Choi has 10 hits and is batting .000 over the last 10 games for Tampa Bay.
+Brandon Lowe leads the Rays with 19 extra base hits and has 27 RBIs.
+Tommy Pham has 11 hits and is batting .000 over the last 10 games for Tampa Bay.

 LAST 10 GAMES